nauam/Courses/docs/administration/projects/project-archive.md

 ```

 ::: tip
-Note: Some options like Tours, Calendars, Schedules, etc are only available in QW Control Enterprise.
+Note: Some options like Tours, Calendars, Schedules, etc are only available in Rundeck Enterprise.
 :::